Home

 Prawns

-The distinction between prawns and shrimps can be confusing.
+The distinction between prawns and shrimp can be confusing.
 In some places the bigger species are referred to as 'prawns' and the smaller as 'shrimp'.
 (I use this definition).
 In other areas this differentiation is the other way around.

 Prawn Salad On Butter Lettuce With Avocado and Tomato